SohaibAhmadUsmani/SohaibAhmadUsmani/README.md

 I build scalable, production-ready web applications with a strong focus on backend engineering, system architecture, and modern web technologies.
 I enjoy transforming complex business requirements into reliable, maintainable, and user-centric software.

-Currently,I'm working as a **Python Developer Intern at DigiInn**, where I'm expanding my expertise in backend development, API design, and scalable software systems while continuing to build end-to-end full-stack applications.
+Currently,I'm working as a **Python Developer at DigiInn **, where I'm expanding my expertise in backend development, API design, and scalable software systems while continuing to build end-to-end full-stack applications.

 ---